KHLAAC Bylaws

 Section 7.
 Attendance:

-1. Commission members will be considered in attendance at meetings if present in person, by phone, teleconference, or other electronic media that allows two-way, interactive communication.
+1. Commission members will be considered in attendance at meetings if present in person, by phone, videoconference, or other electronic media that allows two-way, interactive communication.

 2. Any KHLAAC commissioner who is absent for three (3) consecutive meetings or for 50% of such meetings during a fiscal calendar year without approved prior notification to the Chair shall be deemed to have resigned from the Commission, effective immediately.